Last updated: August 13, 2022

-After years of debating, royal-commissioning, designing, tendering and analysing, construction of a bridge across Sydney Harbour was legally authorised in 1922.
+After years of debating, royal-commissioning, designing, tendering, and analysing, the construction of a bridge across Sydney Harbour was legally authorised in 1922.

 Construction work officially started in 1924, the two arches joined in 1930, and the bridge was completed and opened in 1932.

 Design of the Bridge

-The Harbour Bridge was ultimately designed as a two hinged single span steel arch bridge.
-This type of bridge was chosen because a steel arch could accommodate heavy loads, while at the same time it would also look more impressive and imposing.
+The Harbour Bridge was ultimately designed as a two-hinged, single-span steel arch bridge.
+This type of bridge was chosen because a steel arch could accommodate heavy loads, while at the same time it would also look more imposing.

 The winning design of the bridge needed to incorporate functionality and beauty.
 The four massive pylons, for example, weren’t actually required, but they were added to make the bridge appear more robust and attractive.

-The pylons were also faced with granite to give them a more natural look, despite the fact that this involved considerably more expense.
+The pylons were also faced with granite to give them a more natural look, even though this involved considerably more expense.

-Now, almost 100 years later, we should be thankful to Dr John Bradfield for designing a bridge that not only has had a dramatic impact on the city’s infrastructure, but that has also grown into an iconic tourist drawcard.
+Now, almost 100 years later, we should be thankful to Dr John Bradfield for designing a bridge that not only has had a dramatic impact on the city’s infrastructure but has also grown into an iconic tourist drawcard.